The Hottest Spots to Visit in Chicago

 Whether you're in town for a weekend or a week, here are the best things to do in Chicago below.

 You're going to love Chicago.
 From the world-famous architecture to the world-class museums, great restaurants, and beautiful parks, there's something for everyone in this bustling metropolis.
-There are so many things to do that it can be hard deciding where to start – but we've narrowed down our top 10 favorites here.
+There are so many things to do that it can be hard to decide where to start – but we've narrowed down our top 21 favorites here.
 If you want a truly unforgettable experience, make sure to check them all out!

 1. Millennium Park